Want to know how much of a salary increase you should ask for? Use ValueMyCV to find out.

 Before you take the plunge it’s still worth answering the question we opened with – how much are you worth?

-Don’t just start talking about figures straight away – the key thing is to emphasise your achievements.
-Stress your ‘accomplishments’, ‘contributions’ and your ‘value’, and lay it on thick when telling them how much you enjoy working there.
+Don’t just start talking about figures straight away – the key thing is to emphasise how your achievements and improved capabilities have contributed to the success of the business, and lay it on thick when telling them how much you enjoy working there.
 You want to keep their goodwill, even if they turn you down.

 But where to start?
 Using the following letter sample as a guide will put you in with a good chance of getting the raise you so richly deserve – just remember that individual circumstances differ, so it’s important you customise the template to best reflect your own position or change how formal/casual the tone is.